-No matter what you're intending to use your VPN for, the basic premise will always remain the same.
-That is the ability to change location of the IP of your laptop, mobile - even your entire router - to somewhere entirely different.
+No matter what you're intending to use your VPN for - whether that be to watch foreign Netflix catalogs, stream foreign sport, or simply stay safer online - the basic premise will always remain the same.
+That is the ability to change location of the IP address of your laptop, mobile, tablet and even your entire router, to somewhere entirely different.

 In internet slang, this process is often called ‘geo-spoofing’, but don’t worry – geek lingo aside, it’s very straightforward and we’re going to show you the easiest way to change location with a VPN.

 However, it's worth noting that when downloading a VPN, you may need to pay a small fee to subscribe to the service’s full offering.
-Free VPNs are all well and good, but they simply don’t offer the same reliability or limitless usage.
+Free VPNs are all well and good, but they simply don’t offer the same reliability or limitless usage for effectively making a location change to your IP address.

 The best VPN in the world right now is ExpressVPN

-It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE with an annual plan.
+It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE and a year of unlimited secure cloud storage from Backblaze with an annual plan.

-Why would I want to change the location of my IP address?
+Why would I want to change location of my IP address?

 The most popular reason to change location is to access region-locked content.
 For instance, some of the best Netflix US shows aren’t available to the streaming service’s subscribers in the rest of the world, while BBC iPlayer is similarly blocked for American citizens.

 And then there may be certain sporting events you want to see that simply aren't being broadcast where you live.
-If streaming is your main concern for using a VPN make sure you check our best Netflix VPNs guide.
+If streaming is your main concern for using a VPN make sure you check our dedicated guides to the best Netflix VPN and streaming VPNs.

 Believe it or not, this is actually the easy bit.
-Simply scroll below to find out how you can change location with a VPN:
+Simply scroll below and follow the easy steps to change location with a VPN:

 - Find and download a reliable VPN – or simply head straight to ExpressVPN.